G36maid/cuda-prog/README.md

 # Introduction to CUDA Parallel Programming Homework Assignments 2025

+This document summarizes the CUDA homework assignments for the 2025 Introduction to CUDA Parallel Programming course.
+It is intended to provide a clear overview of each assignment and how to run them on the TWCP1 cluster.

+# Usage on TWCP1 Cluster

+To run your assignments on the twcp1 cluster:

+1. Modify the provided job submission script (cmd).
+2. Submit the job using:
+  - condor_submit cmd
+3. Monitor the job output using:
+  - jview

 ## HW01

 1. To write your own CPU+GPU code for the modified matrix addition as